erich666/McUsd/README.md

 ![Sketchfab flipped normals](/images/sketchfab_flip.png "Sketchfab flipped normals")

-However, I got the exact same flipped-vertically normals when I uploaded "McUsd_normal_normals.usda", [see it here](https://skfb.ly/oxD9r)
+However, I got the exact same flipped-vertically normals when I uploaded "McUsd_yflip_normals.usda", [see it here](https://skfb.ly/oxD9r)
 , with the light angle set to 126 degrees and zoomed in on the prismarine.
 Since these are the same, what is happening is that currently Sketchfab is ignoring the scale and bias values set for the normal maps.

 I manually edited [my original, uploaded file](https://skfb.ly/oxyUE), in Sketchfab (tediously) setting the material for every block to use the ["Flip green (-Y)" property](https://help.sketchfab.com/hc/en-us/articles/4402392923409) for the normal map.
 This fixed the normals for this model: